-The value of the FET "ON" voltage (referred to as $V{SW}$ in the equations) is dependent on load current.
+The value of the FET "ON" voltage (referred to as V{SW} in the equations) is dependent on load current.
 A good approximation can be obtained by multiplying the "ON Resistance" of the FET times the average inductor current.

-FET on resistance increases at VIN values below 5V, since the internal N-FET has less gate voltage in this input voltage range (see Typical Performance Characteristics curves).
-Above $V{IN} = 5V$ , the FET gate voltage is internally clamped to 5V.
+FET on resistance increases at V{IN} values below 5V, since the internal N-FET has less gate voltage in this input voltage range (see Typical Performance Characteristics curves).
+Above $V{IN} = 5V$, the FET gate voltage is internally clamped to 5V.

 The maximum peak switch current the device can deliver is dependent on duty cycle.
-The minimum value is specified to be > 1A at duty cycle below 50%.
 For higher duty cycles, see Typical Performance Characteristics curves.